Knowing how to reduce risks when investing in property is vital if you want to ensure you get the best possible returns on investment.

 The value of residential properties and commercial properties do not always rise and fall at the same rates.

 Our ever-changing high streets mean that commercial properties can quickly rise or fall in value.
-For instance, if a major branded store opens or closes, it can impact the value of the surrounded properties positively or negatively.
+For instance, if a major branded store opens or closes, it can impact the value of the surrounding buildings positively or negatively.

 This can happen entirely independently of what the residential market is doing.

-Equally, residential property can change in value based on many factors that don’t really apply to commercial properties.
+Equally, residential property can change in value based on many factors that don’t really apply to commercial ones.

-So, to reduce your risk as much as possible, aim to own a combination of residential and commercial properties.
+So, to reduce your risk as much as possible, aim to own a combination of residential and commercial investments.
 This will help protect you against any unexpected falls.

 8) Look For Properties Being Sold Under Value